msathe-tech/standalone-abm/README.md

 3. Use the following script `single-gce-abm-with-vxlan.yaml` as a reference to populate the ABM cluster configuration file.

 First, replace the placeholder "[PROJECT-ID]" with your project ID in the sample YAML.
-For example, my project ID is hellowrold-madhav.
+For example, my project ID is hellowrold-madhav, so ***in the following command please replace "helloworld-madhav" with your project ID.***
 ```
 sed -i 's/\[PROJECT-ID\]/helloworld-madhav/g' standalone-abm/single-gce-abm-with-vxlan.yaml
 ```
 ***PAUSE, take a deep breath.***
 ***Please verify  ``` standalone-abm/single-gce-abm-with-vxlan.yaml ```, make sure the values and paths are accurate.
 You will waste too much time debugging issues later if this file has incorrect values.***
 ***Proceed only after verification***

 ```
 cp standalone-abm/single-gce-abm-with-vxlan.yaml bmctl-workspace/$CLUSTER_NAME/$CLUSTER_NAME.yaml